 The crust on these fried pies are the star of the show.
 It's different than a store bought or homemade pie dough.
 Any filling will work for these fried pies but apple is my favorite.

-My mom shared this recipe with me from her aunt's recipe box.
-The dough puffs up as it fries and it so tender, it literally melts in your mouth.
+My mom shared this delicious fried apple pie recipe with me from her aunt’s recipe box.
+The dough puffs up as it fries and it so tender, the flaky crust literally melts in your mouth.

 For the Pie Dough: